6arek212/OOP-Elevator-Scheduling-Python/Readme.md

 </br>

 ### About the allocation algorithm
-- Picking the elevator with the best time to get to the given call
+- Picking the elevator with the best time to get to the given call , taking in considiration the elevator current calls
 - Round Robin (circle allocate)

 </br>

 ### About elevator scheduling
-Using a variation of **LOOK** algorithm in which the elevator keeps serving till the last call then changes its direction
+Using a variation of **LOOK** algorithm in which the elevator keep serving till the last call then changes its direction